lgiordani/punch/docs/index.md

 }
 ```

-where `action_name` is a free name that represents the action in your specific setup and `action_type` can only be `refresh` at the moment.
+where `action_name` is a free name that represents the action in your specific setup and `action_type` can only be `conditional_reset` at the moment.
 The dictionary can contain other keys required or supported by the specific action type.

 #### Conditional reset action